This article was updated on August 27, 2018.

 The goal is to be consistent, and consistently accessible, in all your compliance-related messaging.
 Joel Rogers, CEO of consulting firm Compliance Wave, addresses the topic in his blog post Rethinking Communications: 5 ways to boost the effectiveness of compliance communications, "Look to offer short, non-intrusive interactions that can easily be incorporated into your employees' workday and that appeal to all learning styles (e.g., visual, auditory, reader/writer, and kinesthetic learners)."

 Coordinate With Your CFO and Other C-Suite Execs

-You're always better off using existing resources rather than investing in new ones, and the best way to piggyback off other company leaders is by taking advantage of any natural opportunities that result from talking with them.
-For example, if one department has a webpage on the company's intranet, coordinate with that department's communications people to send compliance messages through that intranet page.
+You're likely better off using existing resources rather than investing in new ones, and the best way to piggyback off other business leaders is by taking advantage of any natural opportunities that result from talking with them.
+For example, if one department has a webpage on the organization's intranet, coordinate with that department's communications people to send compliance messages through that intranet page.
 If a department has a monthly meeting, ask to be invited to share compliance news.